resbaz/nectar-cloud-lessons/Lessons/Train_The_Trainer_Introduction/README.md

 And I'll occasionally be asking you for a demonstration of how you would do this...

-The course itself consists of 7 different segments, each addressing a different aspect of ResOS.
+What we will be working with is a software carpentry style course that consists of 7 different segments, each addressing a different aspect of ResOS.

 It's all kept in an online repository, so you can revisit it at any time, use it as a stand alone course if you want to, and even, hopefully, contributes changes and extensions back!

+But because this is a "Train the trainers" event, I am not going to give you this course.
+Instead, we are going to do a higher level walk through.

+The repository can be found at: https://github.com/resbaz/nectar-cloud-lessons

 So, without further ado, on to the first lesson.
+Find it in your browsers!

 For more on personas, there is the [wikipedia entry](http://en.wikipedia.org/wiki/Persona_%28user_experience%29) and of course, the book [The Inmates are Running the Asylum](http://www.amazon.com/The-Inmates-Are-Running-Asylum/dp/0672326140).
 Also, the blog posting [Perfecting Your Persona's](http://www.cooper.com/journal/2001/08/perfecting_your_personas)

-The online material we are about to cover can be found at: https://github.com/resbaz/nectar-cloud-lessons